hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 - In a multiple vCenter environment, during tenant VMs spawn, if a VM fails to spawn on one vCenter server and successfully spawns on another vCenter server, check for stale portgroups, which causes stale OVS Flows.
 If an OVSvApp agent needs to be restarted, the OVS flows might be slow to be restored.
 If that happens, restart the agent to stabilize the flows.

-- If DRS and HA are enabled on the cluster, tenant VMs except OVSvApp VM will migrate to other ESX hosts.
+- If DRS and HA are enabled on the cluster, VMs except OVSvApp VM will migrate to other ESX hosts.

 - If the `neutron agent list` command shows a specific OVSvApp agent up and running, but you see an ESX host in maintenance mode, you can disable agent monitoring for the OVSvApp solution.
 To disable agent monitoring, add a flag `enable_agent_monitor` set to `false` as `enable_agent_monitor = false` to the `/etc/neuton/neutron.conf` file.
 Restart the server to activate the value.